0xPolygonID/docs/docs/wallet/wallet-sdk/polygonid-sdk/iden3comm/api/get-did-profile-info.md

   - profile
 ---

-Get information about a DID we interacted with.
+Get information about a connection betwen a DID and a service.

 ```dart
 Future<Map<String, dynamic>> getDidProfileInfo({